farcascag/farcascag/README.md

-usually offtab. w2i, c+h is okay if i know you
+usually offtab. w2i, c+h ok if i know you (friend or friend of friend)

 p1 + moviedude + scout fictionkin